 In the past ten years, the shift towards digitalisation of TV has become more concrete than ever.
 You don’t need a TV nor a subscription to watch.
-This Involves not only TV shows, where this process became concrete, but now even live events such as Sports.
-One can look at Netflix, or more recently, Sky’s […]Read More Digitalisation of television favoured the birth of neo-feminism in TV reviewing
+This involves not only TV shows, where this process is now complete, but even live events like sports.
+One can look at Netflix, or more recently, Sky’s “NOW […]Read More Digitalisation of television favoured the birth of neo-feminism in TV reviewing

 Adorno and Horkheimer argued that mass culture and technology, instead of empowering people as it is believed, they’re misleading.
 The individual doesn’t become more independent, but is absorbed into the system of capitalism.
 It’s “society alienating from itself”, as the writers put it by looking at Marx’s theories.
 The media has a big role in […]Read More Is the media empowering or deceptive?